Spaces are limited on all of our embroidery courses, book now to avoid disappointment

 • If you have any questions please check our FAQ's page here.

-List of Taught Techniques
+Taught Techniques

 • You will begin by learning how to transfer your design onto fabric using a special transfer method, including techniques for working on dark fabric grounds in couture embroidery.